-2.3 The submission shall be in English and is not considered official until the entry fee of five hundred U.S. dollars (\$500 Check or Money Order) has been received by AUVSI Seafarer Chapter.
+- 2.3.
+The submission shall be in English and is not considered official until the entry fee of five hundred U.S. dollars (\$500 Check or Money Order) has been received by AUVSI Seafarer Chapter.
+If a team decides to withdraw from the competition, they must inform the Seafarer Chapter (via email or post a document titled "Withdrawal" in the team's SharePoint folder on the competition web site) no later than 30 May 2013 at which time the registration fee will be refunded.
+After this date, no refunds or credits to future competitions will be granted.
 As the competition format cannot handle an unlimited number of entries, the organizers reserve the right to limit the total number of entries that are allowed to compete by declaring the competition closed to new entries before the due date above.
 Flight Competition/Mission phase may be further limited based upon results of journal paper, static display/oral brief and safety inspection.
-As with all official information, this announcement (should it be necessary) will appear on the official website.

-2.4 Full-time undergraduate or high school students including no more than one graduate student shall compose the team.
+As with all official information, this announcement (should it be necessary) will appear on the official website. - 2.4.
+Full-time undergraduate or high school students including no more than one graduate student shall compose the team.
 If a faculty advisor, non-student or AUVSI Staff is used as the air vehicle pilot they are not counted as team members.
-Members from industry, government agencies, or universities (in the case of faculty or additional graduate students) may advise the team; however, they may not directly contribute in the creation of the design, test, paper or presentation.
-The faculty member/advisor will sign a statement that the team consisted of no more than one graduate student and submit it with the team list discussed in Section C, paragraph 5.2.1.
-No more than ten people from each school will be covered by competition expenses (food, shirts, etc.).Faculty/advisors cannot do anything but be the safety pilot during the competition.
-Students shall present data analysis, etc. Participants shall be enrolled at their schools for at least 12 credit hours or more per quarter/semester during winter 2010 and/or spring 2011 to be considered "students" unless cleared by the Competition Director (Winter 2010/ Spring 2011 graduating seniors are not considered as grad students for this competition).
+Members from industry, government agencies, or universities (in the case of faculty or additional graduate students) may advise the team; however, they may not directly contribute in the creation of the design, test, paper or oral presentation.
+The faculty member/advisor will sign a statement that the team consists of no more than one graduate student and submit it with the team list discussed in Section C, paragraph 5.2.1.
+No more than ten people from each school will be covered by competition expenses (food, shirts, etc.).
+Faculty/advisors are limited to participation as a safety pilot during the competition.
+Students shall present data analysis, etc. Participants shall be enrolled at their schools for at least 12 credit hours or more per quarter/semester

-2.5 The student members of a joint team shall make significant contributions to the development of their entry.
+- during winter 2012 and/or spring 2013 to be considered "students" unless cleared by the Competition Director (Winter 2012/ Spring 2013 graduating seniors are not considered as graduate students for this competition). - 2.5.
+The student members of a joint team shall make significant contributions to the development of their entry.
 Only the student component of each team is eligible for the cash awards.
 One student member of the team shall be designated as the "team captain."
 Only the team captain will speak for the team during the competition run.
 Teams registering to compete shall indicate on their application form the name of the individual or organization to whom prize checks will be made payable.

-3.0 TIMELINE:
+3. TIMELINE: